-How Canada's Weed Industry Is Reacting to the Just-Announced Legalization Report
+Canada’s Weed Industry Reacts to the Government’s Just-Announced Legalization Report

-Although there's some reason to be optimistic, not everyone is thrilled.
+Although there's some reasons to be optimistic, not everyone is thrilled.

 Photo via Flickr user Dank Depot